ahanbm/h-index-visualization/README.md

-Similarly, use_historical_analysis should be set to 'y' to use historical analysis (explained in next section), 'n' to use document analysis, and any other value to solicitht user's preference.
+Similarly, use_historical_analysis should be set to 'y' to use historical analysis (explained in next section), 'n' to use document analysis, and any other value to solicit the user's preference.

 When possible authors to be analyzed are printed, the user has an option to select which one.